nischaljs/RentWheels/README.md

     - Create a `.env` file in the `server` directory and add the necessary environment variables.
 See `.env.example` for reference.
     - Create a `.env` file in the `client` directory and add the necessary environment variables.
 See `.env.example` for reference.

-6. Run the backend server:
+6. Migrate the database schema:
     ```sh
     cd ../server
+    npx prisma migrate dev
+    ```

+7. Run the backend server:
+    ```sh
     npm start
     ```

-7. Run the frontend development server:
+8. Run the frontend development server:
     ```sh
     cd ../client
     npm run dev
     ```

-8. Open your browser and navigate to `http://localhost:3000` to see the application running.
+9. Open your browser and navigate to `http://localhost:3000` to see the application running.

 ## Screenshots
  Homepage: